 - Planning

 - Children's work/ books

+- Seesaw (online portfolio)

 - Teachers' notes e.g. annotations

-- Target Tracker for Reading, Writing, Maths and Science
+- Target Tracker

 - Focus Meeting notes

 Marking should follow the school's Marking Policy.
 Marking should directly relate to the area of learning success criteria.
 Marking's primary aims are to ensure that the pupil can move their learning forward and teachers know what the gaps are to support the planning process.